anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary.
+Quote: If you owe the bank $100 that's your problem.
+If you owe the bank $100 million, that's the bank's problem.

-By: Thomas Edison
+By: J. Paul Getty